 Who doesn't love to dip?
 Think veggies and hummus, fruit and yogurt, chips and salsa.
 All are great ways to increase fruit and veggie intake, especially in children.
-Salsa is a great way to use and enjoy local fresh fruits and veggies.
+Salsa is a wonderful way to use and enjoy local fresh fruits and veggies.

 This fruit salsa uses apples and fresh berries, and pairs well with pre-made or homemade cinnamon tortilla chips.
 Apples and berries are both good sources of potassium and vitamin C. Potassium helps with muscle contractions and vitamin C helps heal cuts and wounds.